 The castles of the Alsatian Jura

-The castle of Ferrette is one of the oldest in Alsace.
+Ferrette castle is one of the oldest in Alsace.
 Its first mention dates back to 1105.
-It was one of the main possessions of the Counts of Ferrette, a dynasty which was formed by sharing the heritage of the Counts of Montbéliard.
-Seven counts of Ferrette will succeed one another.
+It was one of the main possessions of the counts of Ferrette, a dynasty which was formed by sharing the inheritance of the counts of Montbéliard.
+Seven counts of Ferrette will follow one another.

-After the death of the last count, the county passed to the house of Austria through the marriage of Jeanne de Ferrette with Duke Albert II of Habsburg in 1324.
+After the death of the last count, the county passed to the house of Austria through the marriage of Joan of Ferrette with Duke Albert II of Habsburg in 1324.
 The castle then became the residence of an Austrian bailiff.

-The castle ruins are made up of two parts:
+The ruins of the castle are made up of two parts:

-- the upper castle, the oldest, consists of a residential tower carved out of limestone and on several levels, one of the first of its type in Alsace.
+- the upper castle, the oldest, consists of a residential tower carved in limestone and on several levels, one of the first of this type in Alsace.
 A platform allows you to enjoy a superb panorama of the Vosges, the Black Forest and the Jura.

-- the lower castle has several round towers open at the throat and equipped with fire hydrant.
+- the lower castle has several round towers open to the throat and equipped with fire mouth.

 It was transformed into a garrison according to Vauban's plans (1689), burned and bombed in 1817 and finally classified as a Historic Monument in 1923.
 XNUMXth century dungeon, towers, remains of the chapel and the well offer a pleasant green stroll. .
 Free visit all year round.

-In 1826, a group of Jura patriots swore to liberate their country from the Bernese yoke to form a new canton, which was the case in 1978.
+In 1826, a group of Jura patriots took an oath there to free their country from the Bernese yoke to form a new canton, which was the case in 1978.

-Visit the ramparts, watchtowers, an exceptional vaulted cellar whose dimensions make it unique in Alsace.
-A path allows to go around the castle.
+Visit of the ramparts, guard towers, an exceptional vaulted cellar whose dimensions make it unique in Alsace.
+An access path allows you to go around the castle.